-API Reference
+API Reference¶

-class streamstore.S2(auth_token: str, endpoints: Endpoints | None = None, request_timeout: timedelta = datetime.timedelta(seconds=5), max_retries: int = 3, enable_append_retries: bool = True, enable_compression: bool = False)[source]
+- class streamstore.S2(access_token: str, endpoints: Endpoints | None = None, request_timeout: timedelta = datetime.timedelta(seconds=5), max_retries: int = 3, enable_append_retries: bool = True, enable_compression: bool = False)[source]¶

-Async client for interacting with gRPC API of S2.
+Async client for interacting with s2.dev.

-Parameters:
+- Parameters:

-async close() None[source]
+- async close() None[source]¶

 Close all open connections to S2 service endpoints.